dlenh/dlenh/README.md

 * 🌍 I'm based in San Francisco, California
 * 🧠 I'm currently learning **Object-Oriented Programming, Node, React, MongoDB**
-* 💻 I'm currently working on my client's website [GitHub repo](http://github.com/dlenh/sh-tutoring)
+* 💻 I'm currently working on a platform for students to ask questions [GitHub repo](https://github.com/dlenh/helP-Plz)
 * ✉️ You can contact me at [dlenh425@gmail.com](mailto:dlenh425@gmail.com)
 * ⚡ Fun fact: I've been a fan of Pokémon ever since the beginning